-The internet has made connecting people who are willing to pay for help and those looking to make some extra cash even easier.
+The Internet has made connecting people who are willing to pay for help and those looking to make some extra cash even easier.
 Whether all you have is a positive attitude or 10 years of experience, you can find gigs right for you.

 - Work when you want.
 You get to decide your work schedule, and this can happen on a day’s notice.
 Generally, you don’t have to accept jobs you don’t want to.

 - Location flexibility.
-Most of these website operate in all major cities.
+Most of these websites operate in all major cities.
 So if you moved, all you’d have to do is update your profile and do some research on the rates of your new city.